Seattle’s budget picture improves slightly, but economic health still shaky, city analysts say

 “We need to double down on our efforts to create a more equitable recovery and continue to support our small businesses, workers, jobs, and downtown,” Durkan said in a statement, touting the city’s progress on COVID-19 vaccinations.

 Unemployment in the Seattle area has dropped below 6% after soaring from 3% to 15% last spring, according to a presentation by Noble’s budget office based on data through February.
-Jobs in the sectors of local retail and information (think Amazon and tech companies) are driving the city’s gains, while the city’s hospitality and manufacturing sectors are lagging (think hotels and Boeing) for reasons related to and unrelated to the pandemic.
+Jobs in the sectors of retail trade and information (think Amazon and tech companies) are driving the city’s gains, while the city’s hospitality and manufacturing sectors are lagging (think hotels and Boeing) for reasons related to and unrelated to the pandemic.

 It’s taken the Seattle area longer than the rest of the country to regain pre-pandemic metrics for job openings and consumer spending, and construction-permit activity dropped here last year, especially for large commercial projects, according to the budget office.